 class MyDatabase(context: Context) { private val myRoomDatabase: MyRoomDatabase init { myRoomDatabase = Room.databaseBuilder( context, MyRoomDatabase::class.java, DatabaseConstants.DATABASE_NAME ).build() } val appMemoryInfoDao get() = myRoomDatabase.appMemoryInfoDao }

-doesn’t extend any of Room’s classes.
+, but it doesn’t extend any Room’s class.
 This means that external clients can use MyDatabase

 myDatabase.appMemoryInfoDao.upsert(AppMemoryInfo(0, consumedMemory))

-Intuitively, you might say: “Wait a second!
-External clients need to use AppMemoryInfo
+You might wonder: “Wait a second!
+External clients use AppMemoryInfo

 and AppMemoryInfoDao